wp-plugins/debug-queries/readme.txt

 == Description ==
 List query-actions only for admins; for debug purposes.
 See all queries on the frontend of the blog and find the slowest part.

-The plugin has since version 1.0.0 a constant to disable the mySQL Session cache.
-On defoult is the value on true and the cache is off for an better analyse!
-For change this, set the constant `QUERY_CACHE_TYPE_OFF` to `FALSE`.
+Since version 1.0.0 the plugin disable the MySQL query cache for the current connected session.
+That will show you the real execution time for a query.
+To disable this behavior set the constant `QUERY_CACHE_TYPE_OFF` to `FALSE`.

 The plugin is perfect for WordPress developers, plugin and theme developers and site administrators who are trying to find out why the blog is too slow.